To learn about arboricultural issues of current interest in Southern California, click on a link below:

 Because GSOB favors mature or old growth trees, GSOB-caused mortality typically leads to the loss of aesthetically valuable trees whose absence is sorely felt—whether that loss is contained to one large, old tree or extends to all mature or old growth oaks in a stand.
 If GSOB spreads into Central and Northern California—as researchers warn that it could—we may be facing ecosystem-level consequences that could alter the food webs of associated species and increase the amount of available fuel in places susceptible to wildfire.
 In the meantime, California landowners with potentially susceptible oak trees can start collecting information to be better prepared for future GSOB infestation.

 While research on potential biological control agents is underway, GSOB is now spreading uncontrolled within San Diego County.
 Current management priorities include educating people not to transport firewood and planting acorns and oak seedlings to mitigate the loss of older oaks.
-In addition, the University of California Cooperative Extension has established an Early Warning System that includes support for “citizen scientists” trained to watch for and report symptoms of GSOB infestation.
+In addition, the University of California Cooperative Extension has established a reporting system that includes support for “citizen scientists” trained to watch for and report symptoms of GSOB infestation.
 Further information can be found at www.GSOB.org.

 Thousand cankers disease (TCD), caused by Geosmithia morbida, a fungus that is spread by the walnut twig beetle, can kill an infected tree within three years.
 In Southern California, TCD is believed to affect only walnut trees, occurring mostly on native black walnut (Juglans californica).
 While the beetle has been known in California for over 50 years, the beetle’s role as a vector for this aggressive, often fatal fungus was first identified in 2008.
 In 2010, TCD had been found in 15 California counties, including Los Angeles.
 The commercial walnut (J. regia) may also be threatened by TCD, as native walnut is often used as rootstock in California walnut orchards.